luisgls/SOPRANO/README.md

 # SOPRANO: Selection On PRotein ANnotated regiOns

+------------Please use our new version of the tool -> https://github.com/instituteofcancerresearch/SOPRANO/

 SOPRANO method was developed to quantify selection in specific regions of the genome (Zapata et al, in revision).
 It calculates ON- and OFF-target dN/dS using a set of annotated somatic point mutations and a transcript coordinates file.

 > The set of mutations (missense/truncating) and their respective functional annotation using ensemblVEP.
 Mutations can be filtered a priori by the user (i.e. by predicted binding affinity or by expression status).